Michael Hodge

 Michael Hodge (born 27 May 1989) is a former rugby union player.
 His regular playing position was either wing or centre.
 He has represented Australia national rugby sevens team and was named in the Waratahs squad ahead of the 2013 Super Rugby season.
-Having accepted a position as Head Coach for the Dallas Texas USA based Major League Rugby (MLR) franchise the Dallas Jackals in the Spring of 2021, Michael chose to remain in Australia in December 2021 instead.
-Declining to move to Texas 8 weeks before the MLR season was due to start.
-(Dallas Jackals’ first season).
+Hodge accepted a position as Head Coach for the Dallas, Texas, US based Major League Rugby (MLR) franchise the Dallas Jackals in the spring of 2021.
+COVID-19-related visa delays meant that Hodge was unable to move to Texas before the MLR season was due to start, leading him to withdraw from the role.